How Much Does Long-Term Individual Disability Insurance Cost?

 Gender, Age, and Location

-A 51-year-old woman in California may have a different policy amount than a 30-year-old man in Kansas.
-Your age can easily determine your likelihood of having a disability.
+A 51-year-old woman in California may have a different policy rate than a 30-year-old man in Kansas.
+Your age can factor into your likelihood of developing a disability.

-The insurance company will want to know if you have a smoking history.
-Of course, smoking can lead to health issues that translate into a disability.
+The insurance company will want to know if you're a smoker or have any other potentially hazardous habits or lifestyle factors.
+Smoking and drinking can lead to health issues that translate into a disability.

 Benefit Period

 The longer the coverage payout lasts, the more expensive the policy will be.
-Short-term disability is, of course, cheaper and usually lasts several months.
-Long-term disability could have benefit periods that last all the way until retirement.
-Depending on the insurance company, you can have more benefit period options to choose from.
+Short-term disability insurance is, of course, cheaper and usually lasts several months.
+Long-term disability insurance could have benefit periods that last all the way until retirement.
+Depending on the insurance company, you may have more benefit period options to choose from.

 Benefit Amount